Request

 The request.ctx

 object is your playground to store whatever information you need to about the request.
+This lives only for the duration of the request and is unique to the request.

 This is often used to store items like authenticated user details.
 We will get more into middleware later, but here is a simple example.